thorek1/MacroModelling.jl/README.md

 **Author: Thore Kockerols (@thorek1)**

+`MacroModelling.jl` is a package for developing and solving dynamic stochastic general equilibrium (DSGE) models.
+The package provides functions for creating, calibrating, simulating and estimating discrete-time DSGE models.

 The goal of `MacroModelling.jl` is to reduce coding time and speed up model development.

-The package currently supports dicsrete-time DSGE models with end-of-period timing.

 As of now the package can: